ayrapetovai/dfm/README.md

 1. try to read ~/.config/dfm/config.toml,
 2. if not found then try to read ~/.dfm.toml,
 3. if not found then raise an error and print help.

+## Ignored Files
+The source directory is ignored by default, yet the directory that contains it is not ignored.
+All files and subdirectories of the containing source directory can be added under the management.

 ### Init
 Thi command modifies dotfile manager's config file if it exists.